corda/corda-docs-portal/content/en/docs/corda-os/3.4/blob-inspector.md

 by allowing the contents of a binary blob file (or URL end-point) to be output in either YAML or JSON.
 It uses `JacksonSupport` to do this (see [JSON](json.md)).

-The latest version of the tool can be downloaded from [here](https://www.corda.net/downloads/).
+The tool is distributed as part of Corda OS 3.4 in the form of runnable `.jar.` file - `corda-tools-blob-inspector-3.4-corda.jar`.

 To run simply pass in the file or URL as the first parameter: